orpheasap/smartsolar/timeline.md

 The main focus of the project is to create an aplication where we can wacth the temprature of the solarheater and a diagram of some previous readings.
 The app will be created on the [appinventor platform](http://appinventor.mit.edu/).
 In order to connect the app inventor platform with the mqtt broker, we are using the capability of appinventor to run javascript via an html website[html website](https://el.wikipedia.org/wiki/HTML).
 To achieve a connection between javascript and mqtt, we have to use websockets.
 The mosquitto broker is not regulary running with websockets enabled, so we have to activate them.
 - In order to activate the websockets, we edited the mosquitto configuration file mosquitto.conf using the comand `sudo nano /etc/mosquitto/mosquitto.conf` and aded the two following lines: `listener 9001` and `protocol websockets`.
 Some information on how to activate websockets we found on the site: https://www.sitepoint.com/community/t/basic-javascript-example-using-mosquitto-mqtt/308792.
 - Our 1st html file, is based on the one, illustreated on this website: https://internetofhomethings.com/homethings/?p=1317.
 The source code for our html file can be found here [here](../master/code/smartsolar1.html).
 It subscribes to the mqtt topic `-t temp` and reads the messages published on the topic.
+- Our 2nd html file, is almost identical to the first one.
+The only difference is that it subscribes to the mqtt topic `-t temp_chart`, and reads the messege, wich is a string with 12 readings with one space between them.
+The source code can be found here.

+## 15/2/2020
+The app, must be able to run both html files.
+To achieve that we incleded two screens, wich can be swhitched between with one button at the top of the screen.
+Each screen cheks if there has been a new messege published in the mqtt topic, every number of seconds.
+- The first screen connects to the first html file, and posts the new reading on a label.
+- The second screen connects to the second html file.
+When it recieves the new reading(every 15min.) it splits it at spaces and creates an array of strings.
+The 12th string of the array contains the latest reading, the 11th contains the reading wich was taken 15 minutes befor the latest one, and so on...